Hindeloopen Frisian: Recognition

-The Hylper language is taught at the local elementary school.
+The Hindeloopen Frisian language is taught at the local elementary school.

 Development

 Due to its position on a peninsula, Hindeloopen was very isolated from the mainland until the 20th century and for centuries had more contact with the coastal cities in Holland on the other side of the South Sea.
-Because of this, Hindeloopen Frisian underwent greater influence from Hollandic speech than the other dialects of West Frisian.
-The location of Hindeloopen is, however, not a complete explanation for the dialect: until about 1800, Koudum had a dialect that was very similar to Hindeloopen.
+Because of this, Hindeloopen Frisian underwent greater influence from Hollandic speech than the other West Frisian languages and dialects.
+The location of Hindeloopen is, however, not a complete explanation for the language: until about 1800, Koudum had a dialect that was very similar to Hindeloopen Frisian.